frozeman/electron-curstom-protocol-realtive-urls-repro/README.md

 In another terminal start the electron app:

     $ cd repro/
     $ electron .

-To test the difference, run the meteor app without the `--production` flag and then restart electron.
+**To test the difference, run then the meteor app without the `--production` flag and then restart electron.**

 You may need to increase the number after the `?` in line 77 of the `main.js`, to prevent caching.